 The plaque, called the R K Anand Prize, is a memorial tribute to a simple, artistic man whose worldview was always tinged with kindness, empathy, and joy.
 We are using his artwork for the plaque.

-Indira Chandrasekhar is a writer, literary curator and founder and principal editor of the award-winning literary journal Out of Print that publishes short fiction bearing a connection to the Indian subcontinent.
-The journal features work that is written in or translated into English.
-An anthology marking ten years of the magazine was co-published with Context Books, the literary imprint of Westland, in 2020 and reissued in 2023.
-She is co-editor of the anthology Pangea, Thames River Press.
+Indira Chandrasekhar is a writer, literary curator and founder and principal editor of the award-winning literary journal Out of Print.
+An anthology marking ten years of the magazine was published with Westland Books in 2020 and reissued in 2023.
 A collection of her short stories Polymorphism that draws on concepts she explored as a research scientist was published by HarperCollins.
+She has translated the award-winning collection of Dadapeer Jyman from Kannada into English.
 She is the principal author of Celebrating the Arts: Forty Years of the International Music and Arts Society in Bangalore brought out by the Society in 2023.

 The author of the winning entry will be announced at the Bangalore Literature Festival, and awarded a cash prize of Rs.
 25,000 and a plaque.